 Chapter 24 - Degenerative diseases of the nervous system

-In this chapter we will discuss conditions that have historically been classified as degenerative.
-These disorders generally are characterized by the loss of neurons and secondary gliosis (scarring) without evidence of major inflammation or necrosis of tissue.
+The degenerative disorders generally are characterized by the loss of neurons and secondary gliosis (scarring) without evidence of major inflammation or necrosis of tissue.
 Many diseases previously classified as degenerative are now known to be associated with specific metabolic deficiencies or have other definite causes (Table 24-1).
-Others are transmitted by infectious agents (see Chap.
-25).
+Others are transmitted by infectious agents (see Chapter 25).
 However, we are still left with a large number of progressive diseases of unknown etiology, and their classification is based on pathologic and clinical findings.
 This is true of many of the disorders of the basal ganglia and the rest of the extrapyramidal system.
-However these disorders will be discussed in chapter 26 .
+However these disorders will be discussed in Chapter 26 .
 As time passes, it is quite likely that the specific biochemical and pathophysiological processes underpinning many of these diseases will be elucidated and their classifications will change.